-- Pathophysiology: mutations in genes which code for TGF-β receptors lead to structural defects in the vessel wall → postcapillary venous pooling → formation of small and large arteriovenous shunts
+- Pathophysiology: mutations in genes which code for TGF-β receptors (e.g., endoglin or ALK-1) → structural defects in the vessel wall → postcapillary venous pooling → formation of small and large arteriovenous shunts

 - Recurrent epistaxis

-- Telangiectasia involving the skin and mucous membranes (including GI tract)
+- Telangiectasias involving the skin and mucous membranes

 - Skin telangiectasia can be treated by laser therapy or by injection of sclerosing agents.